 Breast ultrasounds reveal an extra 2 to 4 tumors per 1,000 women who have had their mammograms.

-Consider MRI examinations on a yearly basis
+Consider MRI examinations every year.

 Discuss having a yearly MRI screening with your doctor if you have a high breast cancer risk due to dense breast tissue or other risk factors.
 Even after a mammography and ultrasound screening, breast MRI reveals an average of 10 more tumors per 1,000 women.